 1. The Agreement dated March 5, 1984 between the City of Manteca and the Lathrop County Water District, and amended on August 27, 2002 by the City of Manteca and the City of Lathrop shall be amended in the following particulars only.

-2. Section IV.
-Permitted Capacity Rights.
-Manteca shall guarantee to Lathrop the right to deliver raw sewage for treatment and disposal up to peak flow rate and average flow rate

-as indicated below:

-Projected Total WQCF Loads